A display of ropes in various colors and patterns, demonstrating the wide range of paracords available for survival, crafting, or decorative uses.

 4. End the step with a shape that looks like the number eight with a diamond in the center.

-5. Lastly, take both ends and bring them around counterclockwise.
-Put it through the diamond shape in the middle.
+5. Lastly, take both ends and turn them counterclockwise.
+Then, put them through the diamond shape in the middle.

 6. You can start tightening the knot you created.
 Arrange it with your fingers so it looks neat and neat.